B. Hello World Test

 The good news is your Photon circuit board has a built-in blue LED light (D7) that can be controlled by your device's app.
 You won't have to connect any extra parts or wires yet – and you can program a simple app that makes the built-in LED blink on and off repeatedly, as a way of saying "Hello World."

-The Particle firmware on your Photon runs a modified version of the Wiring language with a few minor differences, as well as some additional methods (functions) customized for the Photon hardware.
+The on your Photon runs a modified version of the Wiring language with a few minor differences, as well as some additional methods (functions) customized for the Photon hardware.

 One example of a minor difference: